 In addition, sunscreen, shower gel, toothpaste and similar bath products are much more expensive in Crete – and particularly in tourist shops during the main season – than in UK, so it can be worthwhile to bring along corresponding articles.

-However, it can not hurt to carry the dog ID with the entries of the protective vaccine if you are asked to submit it.
+However, it is recommended to carry the dog pet health booklet (ID with the entries of the protective vaccine) if you are asked to submit it.
+It is also a matter of course that you clean up dog excrement and pay for any damage that your four-legged friend may cause.